Why change the clocks, which way should they go, and whose idea was it in the first place? British Summer Time (BST)

-Within a few years of its introduction, most countries reasonably north or south of the equator had adopted Daylight Saving Time.
-However, it has been controversial since the day it was first proposed.
+Within a few years of its introduction, many countries across the world adopted Daylight Saving Time.
+However, the benefits of it have been an ongoing debate since it was first proposed.

-During the Second World War, British Double Summer Time (two hours in advance of GMT) was temporarily introduced and was used for the period when, normally ordinary summer time would have been in force.
+During the Second World War (1939-1945), British Double Summer Time - two hours in advance of Greenwich Mean Time (GMT) - was temporarily introduced for the period when ordinary daylight saving would be in force.
 During the winter, clocks were kept one hour in advance of GMT to increase productivity.

-With the war over, Britain returned to British Summer Time as before except for a brief trial between 1968 and 1971 when the clocks went forward but were not put back.
+With the war over, Britain returned to British Summer Time except for an experiment between 1968 and 1971 when the clocks went forward but were not put back.
 The experiment was discontinued as it was found impossible to assess the advantages and disadvantages of British Summer Time.

-Campaigners have sought a return to British Double Summer Time or a permanent British Summer Time in order to save energy and to increase the time available for leisure in the evenings.
+Campaigners have sought a return to British Double Summer Time or a permanent British Summer Time to save energy and increase the time available in the evenings.
 An attempt was made by backbench MPs to change BST but The Daylight Saving Bill 2010–12 was not passed by the House of Commons.

-Opponents pointed out that in the north this would have social disadvantages including for instance, the problem that in the far north-west of Scotland sunrise would occur at about 10.00 in the middle of winter and over much of the north small children would have to travel to and from school in darkness.
+Opponents pointed out that in the north it would create social disadvantages including, for instance, that in the far north-west of Scotland sunrise would occur at about 10am in winter and over much of the north children would have to travel to and from school in darkness.